Mikkey Dee: Motörhead and other work (1992–2015)

 While King Diamond was touring with Motörhead, frontman Lemmy repeatedly asked Dee to join his band.
 In 1992, Dee accepted, replacing Phil "Philthy Animal" Taylor.
-On his replacement of a longstanding member, Dee said in 2006:

-"Phil Taylor was great when he was good... so I could never have filled that space.
+On his replacement of a longstanding member, Dee said in 2006:"Phil Taylor was great when he was good... so I could never have filled that space.
 It's like when you get married and have kids; no one can take my father's place… I could never be Phil Taylor, so I had to introduce Mikkey Dee into Motörhead."

 Dee's first gig with the band was on 30 August 1992 at Saratoga Performing Arts Center in New York.
 He did not have much input on that year's March ör Die album which had been recorded with Tommy Aldridge prior to Dee joining.
 Dee played on the band's albums Hellraiser and Hell on Earth – the soundtrack for Hellraiser III: Hell on Earth.
 Although Aldridge recorded most of the drum tracks, Dee's photo appeared on the rear album sleeve.
 Aldridge said that Dee could take credit for the playing but Dee declined, citing differing styles.

 Epic Records dropped the band after the soundtrack's release and the group continued recording with German label SPV.
 They also started a label called "Motörhead" which was distributed through Warner-Chappell and ZYX.
 Dee's first album for this label was 1993's Bastards.
 Dee also played drums on Helloween's 2003 album Rabbit Don't Come Easy, stepping in for Mark Cross.

 In April 2006, King Diamond reunited with Dee at a sold-out gig at Kåren in Gothenburg, Sweden.
 King referred to Dee as "one of the best [drummers] of all time and that's something that has bothered us since he left."

 Dee played drums for Martin "E-Type" Eriksson in the Swedish pre-qualification for the Eurovision Song Contest 2004 as well as on E-Type's 2003 EuroMetal Tour.

 Dee was a contestant on series 1 of Kändisdjungeln on TV4 in 2009 but was eliminated in the 15th episode.
 While filming, his place was filled on tour by Matt Sorum, who commented: "I thought either Mikkey would either die in the jungle or I would die on the Motörhead tour."

 Following Lemmy's death in December 2015, Dee announced that Motörhead had disbanded.

 Scorpions (2016–present)

 Dee joined Thin Lizzy to play on their anniversary shows in January 2016.
 However, on 19 April, it was announced that he would not be participating.
 Subsequently, it was announced that Dee would be filling in for James Kottak on the Scorpions' twelve North American headlining dates, including a run of shows at the Hard Rock Hotel in Las Vegas dubbed "Scorpions blacked out in Las Vegas".
 Dee later joined the band permanently.

+On November 5, 2024, Dee took to social media to refute unsubstantiated reports of his death.